anwarVemula/Q-A-ChatBot/README.md

 How to Use

-Open the Streamlit app in your browser (usually at http://localhost:8501).
 In the sidebar:
 Enter OpenAI API Key: Input your OpenAI API key for authentication.
 Select OpenAI Model: Choose between models (GPT-4, GPT-4-turbo).